JamesGJ5/Part-II-Hilary-Onward/Tutorials/README.txt

     importTest2.py was created to write a script where the importation of importTest1.py was to be tested.
 Importation seems to be working just fine.

+    importTest3.py was created to see if one could import a scipt in which there were already importations and see if things carried over.
+So, import this script into importTest1.py and then importTest1.py into importTest2.py and see if all is accessible.
+Seems like it all works.

 Extra information:

     This is a directory I have created to get started